State University of Northern Negros: History

 The college started as a satellite campus of Iloilo State College of Fisheries until it was separated into an independent college and renamed Northern Negros State College of Science and Technology.
 It was created on January 9, 1998, by Republic Act 8448 by then-Congressman Alfredo G. Marañon Jr. In March 2023, the college started offering online agritourism and ecotourism courses.
-In January 22, 2024, the Commission on Higher Education converted the state college into a state university.
+On January 22, 2024, the Commission on Higher Education converted the state college into a state university.

 General mandate

 The college is mandated to provide higher technological, professional, and vocational instruction and training in science, fishery, forestry, agriculture, engineering, and industrial fields, as well as short-term technical or vocational courses.
 It is also mandated to promote research, advanced studies, extension work, and progressive leadership in its areas of specialization.